Undesirable Biases in NLP: Addressing Challenges of Measurement: Conclusions

-Indirectly, framing the discussion of bias through psychometric terms may aid such multidisciplinary collaborations and involvements of stakeholders.
-Subjective/normative choices must be made about where the responsibility of an NLP practitioner ends and where other experts or stakeholders should be involved (in other words, discourse about questions like ``When is a question sufficiently normative to necessitate stakeholder-involvement?”).
+Also in the context of multidisciplinary collaborations and involvements of stakeholders, transparency is key.
+To give an example, as a society we need to make (normative) choices about where the responsibility of an NLP practitioner ends and where other experts or stakeholders should be involved.
 A first step towards identifying questions that stakeholders should weigh in on could be to identify disagreements that currently exist within the field of bias measurement --- especially those that do not have empirical answers.
 Such disagreements can, however, only be unearthed if researchers are explicit about the assumptions they make.
 We hope that our discussion of different types of assumptions (e.g., about construct or operationalization) will help NLP researchers refine and communicate their individual understandings of bias --- mitigating the current conceptual confusion \cite{blodgett_language_2020,dev_measures_2022}.

-Beyond transparency, we believe that utilizing the psychometric vocabulary we emphasized in this paper could also improve the rate of progress in the NLP bias field.
-Specifically, we hope our advice can help improve the communication between researchers by helping to contextualize findings (e.g., as pertaining to a particular operationalization versus a particular construct) and by specifying possible points of theoretical convergence and divergence.
-Beyond aiding communication, efforts towards evaluating the validity and reliability of contemporary (and future) bias measures can also contribute to this increased efficiency of the bias field: If we default to assuming that a measure is reliable and valid, we risk wasting time and resources on the wrong targets for improvement efforts (e.g., not focusing on reliability improvements for an unreliable measure) or on bias measures that the field should have moved on from (if their validity and reliability issues are insurmountable).

 Like \shortciteauthor{jacobs_measurement_2021} \citeyear{jacobs_measurement_2021}, we are only an early effort towards applying measurement theory and psychometric concepts to AI.
 As such, we do not want to imply that our perspectives on the topic are definite or gospel.
 Instead, we hope that we further opened the door towards applying psychometric concepts to AI and invite theoretical discussions of their merits (or conversely, inapplicability) to NLP bias research.